DanieII/Payment-Service-Solution/README.md

 If you want to build the app you need to have StripeCli: https://stripe.com/docs/stripe-cli stripe login (for loging into your Stripe account) stripe listen --forward-to localhost:8000/webhooks/stripe/ (to get webhook key and to listen for successful or not payments)

+The database is postgres, you need .env file on the level of manage.py